-Figure 4.12 Network Settings Web Page
+Figure 4.14 Network Settings Web Page

-For SE5901B only, there is another set of parameters for NAT Settings that can be configured at the end of the Network Settings Webpage as shown in Figure 4.13 and Figure 4.14.
+For SE5901B only, there is another set of parameters for NAT Settings that can be configured at the end of the Network Settings Webpage as shown in Figure 4.15 and Figure 4.16.
 NAT is referred to Network Address Translation which is a technique that allows SE5901B to create a local IP network or subnetwork with private IP addresses that can connect to the Internet through a public IP address via its Wide Area Network (WAN) port.
 The SE5901B will map the private IP address and port of a local device connected to its local interface to a public port on its public interface (WAN port).
 Note that the local IP network is called Virtual IP in SE5901B.
-To enable NAT function on SE5901B, check on the Enable box behind NAT option under NAT Settions part as shown in Figure 4.13.
+To enable NAT function on SE5901B, check on the Enable box behind NAT option under NAT Settions part as shown in Figure 4.15.

 Network Settings

 Virtual IP Settins

 Enable

 Virtual IP Address

 Virtual IP Interface

 Default Gateway

 Default Gateway Select

 DNS Server

 NAT Settings

-NAT □ Enable
+NAT Enable

-1 Save & Apply Cancel
+Save & Apply Cancel

-Figure 4.13 NAT Settings under Network Settings Web Page for SE5901B
+Figure 4.15 NAT Settings under Network Settings Web Page for SE5901B

-When NAT function is enabled on SE5901B, additional set of parameters which are WAN Port and DHCP Server fields will appear as shown in Figure 4.14.
+When NAT function is enabled on SE5901B, additional set of parameters which are WAN Port and DHCP Server fields will appear as shown in Figure 4.16.
 The WAN Port option will allow the user to select a port on SE5901B that can access or connect to the Internet from the drop-down list such as LAN1.
 Note that SE5901B only supports one LAN (Local Area Network) port that can access the Internet through the WAN Port or is designated as the port that can connect to the Internet in this option.
 The next option is the DHCP Server or Dynamic Host Configuration Protocol Server which is another function on SE5901B under the NAT Settings.
 This will allow SE5901B to automatically assign IP address for its local network.
-If the DHCP Server option is enabled (by chcking the Enable box behind DHCP Server option), IP Pool Start Address and IP Pool End Address fields will appear under it.
-The IP Pool Addresses are the range of addresses that DHCP Server will be used to configure local IP addresses.
-The user can enter the starting and ending addresses inside these two fields.
+If the DHCP Server option is enabled (by checking the Enable box behind DHCP Server option), IP Pool Start Address and IP Pool End Address fields will appear under it.
+The IP Pool Addresses are the range of addresses inside these two fields.
 The DHCP Server function inside SE5901B can only support one LAN port and provide that port with IP address in the given range (from IP Pool Start Address to IP Pool End Address).
 Note that the range must be in NAT LAN port's network segment.